SSG-DRD-IOT/lab-eis-timeseries/README.md

 ## Configuring Telegraf for PointData Ingestion

-To configure the Intel Edge insights Software for point data ingestion for data that is coming over MQTT, open up the telegraf.conf file and find the section for input MQTT.
+The configuration for point data ingestion can be found at: `$EIS_HOME/docker_setup/config/telegraf.conf`.
+Lets take a look at that file now.
+Open up the telegraf.conf file and find the section for input MQTT - Note: This is a large file and the needed section is around line 1200, use ctrl-f to search for "[[inputs.mqtt_consumer]]".

 ```bash
 gedit $EIS_HOME/docker_setup/config/telegraf.conf